TobiasPSP/doneland_sources/Components/Audio/Playback/DFPlayer Mini/Prepare SD Card/README.md

 This way, the file names and the copy order match, and you can later reliably select and play files by their name.

-Here is a quick suggestion how you can perform the copy job in *PowerShell*:
+Here is a quick suggestion on how you can perform the copy job in *PowerShell*:

 ````powershell
 Get-ChildItem -Path c:\path_to_audio_files -File |
   Sort-Object -Property Name |
   Copy-Item -Path e:\  # adjust drive letter of SD Card
 ````
 ### Subfolder `/MP3` (3000 Files)
 When you create a subfolder named precisely `MP3`, this subfolder works exactly like the root folder and can hold up to 3000 files, however with this folder, you do not need to care about the copy order: *DFPlayer Mini* directly uses the file names for indexing, and when you later issue a `play(10)` command, it will play file `0010.mp3` (or `0010.wav` or `0010.wma`)

 So the folder `MP3` is not limited to *.mp3* files despite its name.

 ### Numeric Folders (`/01` - `/99`, 255 Files each)
 If you need to organize more than 999 audio files, or have special needs, you may use additional subfolders named `00`-`99`.